About Lisa Seaman Art

 My painting practice is about curiosity.
 What inspires me today?
 How can I paint it?
 What will it look like?

-I primarily paint landscapes, city scenes, birds, and pets.
+I primarily paint landscapes, national parks, birds, pets, and fish.
 I typically use a palette knife because I like the chunkier style, the forced looseness, and the minimal rinsing water required.
-My work is impressionistic, bold, loose, and colorful.
+My work is impressionistic, bold, loose, textured, and colorful.

 Painting is meditative for me.
 I like the feeling of getting lost in the art.
 I like the feeling of waking up in the morning thinking about what I’ll paint next.